jqwin/joes_data_projects/health data.md

 ## Summary

-In our intial data survey, we are able to easily indicate that having a sleep disorder is associated with worse sleep quality than not having one.
-When analyzig with respect to physical acitivty, higher activity levels are positively correlated with higher sleep quality.
-Adjacent metrics to physical activity such as number of steps and heart rates are positively correlated with better sleep quality.
-It can be inferred that patients with more active lifestyles will likely have better sleep quality.
-This is especially true if the demographic is classified by BMI category and varying heart rate brackets.
-This is likely due to the stress related benefits of having exercise.
-Although these metrics mutually reinforcing, it is worth cautioning that the data does not account for idiosyncratic factors related to a patient's lifestyle choices nor do we know if this data is representative of a population.
-While the mentioned factors are strong, they are by no means completely determinant.
+Our initial data survey indicates that the presence of a sleep disorder is associated with poorer sleep quality.
+Conversely, higher levels of physical activity correlate with better sleep quality, as do related metrics such as daily step count and heart rate.
+Active lifestyles are likely to result in better sleep quality, particularly for individuals classified by BMI category and heart rate brackets.
+These findings highlight the stress-reducing benefits of exercise.
+However, while these metrics are mutually reinforcing, it’s important to note that the data does not account for all individual lifestyle choices, and the representativeness of the data to a broader population is unknown.
+While the identified factors are significant, they are not solely determinative of sleep quality.